 With direct routing, you can also host an audio-only conference.
 You will need a Microsoft audio conferencing license for each user who will set up dial-in meetings.
 To learn which licenses you need to buy for Audio Conferencing and how much they will cost, see Microsoft Teams add-on licensing.

 Microsoft Teams - streamlining workplace communication

-One of the reasons for Microsoft Teams popularity is its seamless integration with other Microsoft products, like Office 365, Microsoft's Cloud Office Suite.
+Since Skype for Business retired, MS Teams popularity surged, due to its seamless integration with other Microsoft products, like Office 365, the Microsoft Cloud Office Suite.
 Incorporating apps like Word, Excel, OneNote, SharePoint and PowerPoint, users can share documents within Teams without switching applications.

 In keeping with the demands of an evolving global workplace, Microsoft also announced that by the end of 2021 most Session Initiation Protocol (SIP) phones will be compatible with Teams.

 Microsoft's direct routing is tightly integrated with the use of collaboration tools, so it offers greater flexibility, a wider geographic coverage, lower rates, and increased levels of support than calling plans.

 With direct routing, businesses can choose their own third-party provider.
 Many Managed Service Providers (MSPs) have global networks with worldwide coverage, allowing larger businesses to implement a UC system right across their entire organization.